If Jesus Rose from the Dead, then (#21) It Would Have Radically Changed the Disciples

 As [Peter and John] were speaking to the people, the priests and the captain of the temple guard and the Sadducees came up to them, being greatly disturbed because they were teaching the people and proclaiming in Jesus the resurrection from the dead.
 And they laid hands on them and put them in jail until the next day, for it was already evening.
 Acts 4:1-3

-Today we will briefly look at the first of those, the deep transformation within those who were eye-witnesses of Christ’s resurrection.
+Today we will briefly look at the deep transformation within those who were eye-witnesses of Christ’s resurrection.

 But many of those who had heard the message believed; and the number of the men came to be about five thousand.

 Five thousand!
-Within a few weeks of Jesus leaving, the world is already starting to turn upside down.
-And for this they were arrested, much like Jesus was.
+Within a few weeks after Jesus departed, the world was already starting to turn upside down.
+And for this Peter and John were arrested, much like Jesus was.
 The priests, the Sadducees and the temple guard laid hands on them and threw them into prison.

 Had I been Peter or John, I would have been thinking that we were going to be crucified for sure.
 The next morning made it worse: